OncoHelper AI: Neural Target Tracking for Cancer in Motion

 Supporting modules:

-– A meta-intelligence layer that coordinates models and reconciles signals from different data sources.
+– A meta-intelligence layer that reconciles signals across data sources, tracks confidence, and enforces safety logic.

-Integration: connection to hospital systems using standard interfaces and formats, withmulti-site dashboards designed for oncologists and care teams.
+Integration: connection to hospital systems using standard interfaces and formats, with a clinician-first timeline view designed for pediatric oncology workflows.

 Current Status

-The core architecture of OncoHelper AI, including the Interceptor AI engine and its supporting modules, has been designed and specified.
-We have defined how the neural network will ingest multi-modal clinical data, update risk trajectories over time, and connect to hospital systems.
+The core architecture of OncoHelper AI, including the Interceptor engine and its supporting modules, has been designed and specified.
+We have defined how the system will ingest multi-modal clinical data, model tumor and treatment-response trajectories over time, and connect to hospital systems.

 Join the Project

-We invite hospitals, research teams, and donors who share our vision of more adaptive, intelligent pediatric cancer care.
+We welcome hospitals, research teams, and donors who share our goal of making pediatric cancer care more time-aware, adaptive, and clinically usable.

-Partnerships can support data pilots, clinical validation, and deployment in real-world care settings.
-Every contribution helps build a future in which no child’s tumor can outrun our ability to detect, predict, and respond.
+Together, we can build a future in which no child’s tumor can outrun our ability to detect change early, anticipate what comes next, and respond in time.